 Perfect for: Learning more about the Eiffel Tower

-Advantages: You have a guide that shares interesting facts about the Eiffel Tower.
+Advantages: You have an English-speaking guide that shares interesting facts about the building.

 Disadvantages: You will be in a group of up to 20 visitors, so you can’t really go on your own pace.

-Various companies offer guided tours of the Eiffel Tower that include skip the line tickets, and they are super easy to book.
-You just pick a date and time, and that’s all done – they will be the ones booking the slot directly with the Eiffel Tower and all you have to do is show up at the place and time suggested in your voucher (which you don’t even have to print).
+Various companies offer guided tours of the Eiffel Tower that include skip the line tickets, and they are super easy to book and usually allow free cancellation.
+You just pick a date and time, and that’s all done – they will be the ones booking the slot directly and all you have to do is show up at the place and time suggested in your voucher (which you don’t even have to print).